PIFSCstockassessments/expalg.cie/README.md

 # Total catch & catch by species data with input data tables

-The following instructions describe the steps to produce Guam boat-based expansion algoriithm output data based on the eight input CSV data files embeded in the `extdata` subdirectory:
+The following instructions describe the steps to produce Guam boat-based expansion algorithm output data based on the eight input CSV data files embedded in the `extdata` subdirectory:

 - CIE_sample_days_all_years.csv
 - CIE_reference_raw.csv